-The Self-Help Center is here to help persons not represented by an attorney.
-The information provided to assist persons in completing and processing forms is not intended as legal advice about what to request or expect from the court.
+The Self-Help Center provides free help to individuals not represented by an attorney.
+We provide information to help complete and process forms and understand court procedures.
+We do not provide legal advice, so we cannot tell you what to request or expect from the court.
 No one in the Self-Help Center may predict the outcome of your issues or case.
 Please do not incorrectly state or imply to others that the Self-Help Center has told you what you can expect from the court.
 The Self-Help Center does not represent anyone and may assist all parties in your case.
 Further, the information exchanged through this office is not confidential.

 The Self-Help Center provides assistance with the following matters:

 - Child Custody and Visitation

 - Domestic Violence and Elder Abuse